We asked Stephanie Theobald about the experiences that led to her book on this subject, and how people can begin to answer these questions.

-Sometimes though I feel that the English are too humorous around sex.
-Laughter dispels sexual energy.
+Sometimes, though, I feel that the English are too humorous around sex.
+Laughter can dispel sexual energy.
 It’s kind of a nervous reaction to it.
-I think we need to try and be a bit more serious about sex.
+So I think we need to try and be a bit more serious about sex.

-That said I think the honest female sexuality is finally beginning to “sell”.
-Following the #metoo thing, publishing houses are all a-flutter to get feminist tomes out now.
-Penguin signed two big books last week.
-And they are finally starting to understand that feminism can’t just be academic.
+That said, I think that honest sexuality is finally beginning to “sell”.
+Following #MeToo, publishing houses are all a flutter to get feminist tomes out now.
+Penguin signed two big books last week, and they are finally starting to understand that feminism can’t just be academic.
 You have to get into your body too.
 I’m glad Sex Drive is coming out at the tip of this new arrow.

 If you could offer our readers one piece of advice revolving around masturbation, what would it be?

 Do what I call ‘The 21-Day Challenge’.
 Spend 35 minutes a day alone with your naked body for 21 days.

 Turn off your Wi-Fi, go into your bedroom, and close the door.
 You don’t have to have an orgasm.
 The important thing is to spend time alone with yourself.
 Become intimate with your body again—feel your chest, your buttocks, your belly.
 Most of us live in the future.
 “Oh, I’ll become desirable when I’ve lost a couple of pounds at the end of this week.”

 Stay in the moment.
 This is you, right now.
 Remember all those people you’ve had sex with whose bodies weren’t perfect, but it didn’t matter.

 Anyway, it’s all about you.
 The great thing is, nobody knows what the hell you are getting up to in your bedroom for those 35 minutes.
 Don’t forget to take in lube (coconut oil or almond oil are good and cheap), and don’t feel compelled to get into sex toys, but you might want to try out a few.